WebAssembly/spec/spectec/test-prose/TEST.md

 1. If the type of lanet_u0 is numtype, then:
   a.
 Let numtype be lanet_u0.
   b.
 Return numtype.
-2. Assert: Due to validation, the type of lanet_u0 is packedtype.
+2. Assert: Due to validation, the type of lanet_u0 is packtype.
 3. Return I32.

 unpack stora_u0
 1. If the type of stora_u0 is valtype, then:
   a.
 Let valtype be stora_u0.
   b.
 Return valtype.
-2. Assert: Due to validation, the type of stora_u0 is packedtype.
+2. Assert: Due to validation, the type of stora_u0 is packtype.
 3. Return I32.

 nunpack stora_u0
 1. If the type of stora_u0 is numtype, then:
   a.
 Let numtype be stora_u0.
   b.
 Return numtype.
-2. If the type of stora_u0 is packedtype, then:
+2. If the type of stora_u0 is packtype, then:
   a.
 Return I32.

 vunpack vectype